sassoftware/sas-viya-forecasting/Forecasting-Cookbook/README.md

 3. Identify and forecasting the identified ARIMA model in a single step
 4. Forecasting using the ATSM package to automatically identify the tentative ARIMA model in a single step

+## Chapter 9: Dynamic regression models

+## Chapter 10: Forecasting hierarchical or grouped time series
+1. Hierarchical forecasting using PROC TSMODEL and PROC TSRECONCILE

-## Chapter 9: Advanced forecasting methods
+## Chapter 11: Advanced forecasting methods
-We use a combination of DATA step and PROC TSMODEL with TSA, TSM, and ATSM packages, PROC NNET, and PROC TSRECONCILE to illustrate:
+We use a combination of DATA step and PROC TSMODEL and PROC NNET to illustrate:
-1. Identify time series property such as stationarity and tentative autoregressive (p) and moving-average (q) orders and cross correlation (the transfer function) using the TSA STATIONARITYTEST and ARMAORDERS functions as described in the book
-2. Forecasting the identified ARIMAX model using the TSM and ATSM package
-3. Identify and forecasting the identified ARIMAX model in a single step
-4. Forecasting using the ATSM package to automatically identify the tentative ARIMAX model in a single step
-5. Forecasting using the neural net model using PROC CAS along with the neuralNet CAS actionset
+1. Train the neural net model using PROC NNET and generate forecasts by the scorecode file
-6. Hierarchical forecasting using PROC TSMODEL and PROC TSRECONCILE